Marimba: Bars

-Marimba bars may be made of either wood or a synthetic fiberglass material.
+Marimba bars may be made either of wood or a synthetic fiberglass material.
 For the best sound quality, rosewood is the most desirable, while padauk is a popular affordable alternative.
 Synthetic fiberglass bars are often sold under trade names such as Kelon (for Ludwig-Musser), Klyperon (for J.C.
 Deagan), or Acoustalon (for Yamaha), among others.
 Bars made from synthetic materials generally fall short in sound quality and generally have a longer decay in comparison to wooden bars, but they are often less expensive and yield added durability and weather resistance, making them suitable for outdoor use.
 For wooden bars, changes in humidity or temperature may alter the moisture levels within the wood.
 This may negatively affect the pitch and tonality of the bar.

 Bubinga (Guibourtia demeusei) and mahogany have also been cited as comparable to rosewood in quality for use as marimba bars.
-The specific rosewood, Dalbergia stevensonii, only grows in Southern Guatemala and Belize, formerly the British Honduras.
+The specific rosewood, Dalbergia stevensonii, only grows in Southern Guatemala and Belize, formerly British Honduras.
 This wood has a Janka rating of 2200, which is about three times harder than silver maple.
-The bars are wider and longer at the lowest pitched notes, and gradually get narrower and shorter as the notes get higher.
+The bars are wider and longer at the lowest-pitched notes, and gradually get narrower and shorter as the notes get higher.
 During the tuning, wood is taken from the middle underside of the bar to lower the pitch.
 Because of this, the bars are also thinner in the lowest pitch register and thicker in the highest pitch register.
+While most American marimbas are tuned to the standard A4=440 Hz, many commercial marimbas are tuned to A4=442 Hz for a brighter sound for better blend with an orchestra.

 Marimba bars produce their fullest sound when struck just off center, while striking the bar in the center produces a more articulate tone.
 On chromatic marimbas, the accidentals can also be played on the extreme front edge of the bar, away from the node (the place where the string goes through the bar) if necessary.
 Playing on the node produces a sonically weak tone, and the technique is only used when the player or composer is looking for a muted sound from the instrument.